riek10/osTicket---Ticket-Lifecycle-Intake-Through-Resolution/README.md

 <img src="https://github.com/riek10/osTicket---Ticket-Lifecycle-Intake-Through-Resolution/assets/113129662/d3991de8-affd-472d-8242-1b0f5f6f4abd" height="80%" width="80%"/>
 </p>
 <p>
-For the intake portion of the ticketing process i submitted a ticket as one of the users i created earlier basically requesting new keyboards for one of the departments.
-I had the equipment request ticket assigned to Jane, one of the created support agents and the SLA to Sev-A and priority set to high.
+For the intake portion of the ticketing process i submitted a ticket as one of the users created earlier requesting new keyboards for one of the departments.
+I had the equipment request ticket assigned to Jane, one of the created support agents and the SLA set to Sev-A and priority set to high.
 </p>
 <br />